AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

 Depends Contracts
 ~~~~~~~~~~~~~~~~~

-A user may also supply a **`Depends`** contract for a subprogram to specify dependencies between its outputs and its inputs.
+A user may also supply a :ada:`Depends` contract for a subprogram to specify dependencies between its outputs and its inputs.
 Here, not only global variables are considered but also parameters and function results.
-When a **`Depends`** contract is supplied for a subprogram, flow analysis checks that it is correct and complete, that is, that each subprogram output is related to all of its inputs.
+When a :ada:`Depends` contract is supplied for a subprogram, flow analysis checks that it is correct and complete, that is, that each subprogram output is related to all of its inputs.

 For example, a user may want to check that, on return of *Swap* shown below, each parameter only depends on the initial value of the other parameter or that the value of *X* on return of *Set_X_To_Zero* does not depend on any global variable.